OctopusDeploy/docs/shared-content/teamcity/teamcity-feed.include.md

 TeamCity 7 and above can act as a NuGet repository.
-You can enable this by navigating to **{{Administration,NuGet Settings}}** and enabling the inbuilt NuGet server.
+You can enable this by navigating to **Administration ➜ NuGet Settings** and enabling the inbuilt NuGet server.
 Any build artifacts ending with `.nupkg` will automatically be served as NuGet packages, which Octopus can consume.

 ## Connect Octopus to your TeamCity Server

-1. In the Octopus Web Portal navigate to **{{Library,External Feeds}}**.
+1. In the Octopus Web Portal navigate to **Library ➜ External Feeds**.
 1. Click **ADD FEED**.
 1. Leave the feed type as **NuGet Feed**.
 1. Enter a name for the feed.